 Before coming to WOSU, Adam served as Director of New Media (2009-2010) at Indiana Public Media in Bloomington, Indiana where he also held a number of other positions, including: Director of Multimedia Initiatives (2008-2010), Classical Music Director/Arts Bureau Chief (2005-2008) and Arts Reporter/Producer (2003-2005).

-During his time at Indiana Public Media he directed online strategy, cross-platform content development and community engagement, creating and then and producing several nationally distributed productions, including: Earth Eats, Kinsey Confidential, Muslim Voices and A Moment of Science.
+During his time at Indiana Public Media he directed online strategy, cross-platform content development and community engagement, creating and producing several nationally distributed productions, including: Earth Eats, Kinsey Confidential, Muslim Voices and A Moment of Science.

-He holds degrees in music composition, music theory and oboe performance from The Ohio State University and has pursued graduate study in music composition, electronic music and nonprofit management at Indiana University.
+He holds degrees in music composition, music theory and oboe performance from The Ohio State University and pursued graduate study in music composition, electronic music and nonprofit management at Indiana University.